Priyang-10000/Medium/README.md

 # Medium
-Github repo for infographics posted on Medium (part of the Infographic Studio Project).
+Github repo for infographics posted on Blogger (part of the Infographic Studio Project).